marmelab/react-admin/docs/Inputs.md

 ## `sx`

-Each individual input supports an `sx` prop to pass custom styles to the underlying component, relying on [MUI system](https://mui.com/system/basics/#the-sx-prop).
+Each individual input supports an `sx` prop to pass custom styles to the underlying component, relying on [Material UI system](https://mui.com/system/basics/#the-sx-prop).

 {% raw %}
 ```jsx